sharplet/trak/README.md

   Tracker will interpret the time entered as minutes.
 * `<description>` is a string containing a brief description of the activity.
+* `DATE` is a string of the format `YYYY-MM-DD` which represents any date.
+This effects any of Tracker's modes, i.e., insertion, editing or reporting.

 ### Descriptions